nipphittt17/Spotify-ArtistSong-Analysis/README.md

 ## Data extraction and transformation

 The functions to retrieve data from Spotify API were written in [myFunctions.py](myFunctions.py) file.
-In [extract_transform_track.ipynb](extract_transform_track.ipynb), those functions were called to get four datasets along with some artist's information.
+In [extract_transform_track.ipynb](extract_transform_track.ipynb), those functions were called to get four datasets along with some artist information.
 Initially, **general data** about the artist's tracks was collected.
 Subsequently, the track IDs were utilized to obtain the **audio analysis** and **audio feature** data for these tracks.
 The maximum number of tracks that can be retrieved is **50**, based on the artist's recent top tracks.
 After merging the track data, some information about their **albums** was also retrieved.
 Although these datasets contain numerous attributes, the project focuses on the following selected attributes from each dataset.
 The selection criteria prioritize simplicity and the developer's familiarity with the attributes.

 **1. Track data: general information of the track.**